Actindo-AG/Documentation/DataHub/Integration/04_ManageChannels.md

 ![Channel list](/Assets/Screenshots/DataHub/Settings/Channels/ChannelList.png "[Channel list]")

 1. Click the channel you want to edit in the list of channels.
-  The *Edit Channel* view is displayed.
+  The *Edit channel* view is displayed.

   ![Edit channel](/Assets/Screenshots/DataHub/Settings/Channels/EditChannel.png "[Edit channel]")

 2. Edit the desired data of the channel in the corresponding fields.

 3. Click the [SAVE] button in the upper right corner.
   The changes are saved.
-The *Edit Channel* view is closed.
+The *Edit channel* view is closed.

 ### Next steps